NomicFoundation/hardhat-ignition/docs/explanation.md

 In the above example, when we call `m.contract`, we create a contract deployment `Action`, and get a `Future` that represents its eventual result, the address the contract is deployed to.

-`Action`s can depend on other `Action`'s results.
-We do this by using an `Action`'s `Future`s as an argument to a subsequent `moduleBuidler` method invocation.
-For example, here we define two `Action`s.
+`Actions` can depend on other `Action`'s results.
+We do this by using an `Action`'s `Future` as an argument to a subsequent `moduleBuidler` method.
+For example, here we define two `Actions`.
 One that deploys a contract, and another one that initializes it.

 ```tsx
 module.exports = buildModule("ContractWithInitModule", (m) => {